tonymullen/TonyMullen-Book/Readme.md

 ### Markdown

 This Readme file was written in the (GitHub Flavored) [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) (`.md`) language.
-Look at this Readme in "raw" view to see the code.
+Look at this Readme in "raw" view to see [the markup code](https://raw.githubusercontent.com/UPS-CSCI240-F16/GM/master/Readme.md).